 - Hinge – Picking something up off the floor, the first movement of the squat, lifting a suitcase up

-- Lunge – picking something off the floor if your have tight hamstrings, patting a dog, a transitional movement between gutting up off the floor.
+- Lunge – picking something off the floor if you have tight hamstrings, patting a dog, a transitional movement between gutting up off the floor.

 - Push – pushing someone away, helping push a broken down car, getting up off the floor after laying on your stomach, Putting something in the top cupboard

-- Carry – Carrying the groceries to the car or home, grabbing a laptop out of the back seat of the car to carry it home.
-Carrying a suitcase of bag, taking the garbage out.
+- Carry – Carrying the groceries to the car or home, grabbing a laptop out of the back seat of your car to carry it home, carrying a suitcase or bag, taking the garbage out.

 I think you get the point.

 PSST . . .
 Heres a FREEBIE I made for you

 The Movement Pattern Hierarchy

 Whilst these are the fundamental movement patterns, there is also a hierarchy of variations available for each movement pattern.
 You use them daily, so they need to be practised (not necessarily with a barbell).

 The King of all movements.
 It will save your back a lot of pain in the future (if you nail it) or be blamed for your back pain (if you butcher it).
 The Hip hinge maintains a stable trunk and lower body whilst moving through the hips (think of a door hinge where the piece attached to the door is locked in and the part attached to the frame is rock solid).

 When this happens, you limit the demands placed on your lower back as a stabilising structure (for more info on this, check out What’s Mostability?
 What do I NEED to Know About IT?).
 If you aren’t stressing your lower back out, you won’t get lower back pain.
 If your back is stronger than the demands you are placing on it, It won’t give you pain signals.

 The prerequisites for a rock-solid deadlift are:

 - Straight leg raise: 90*